aditi-3/sp25-cse110-lab4/expose/javascript/part2.md

 #### 7. What will happen at line 14 and why?
 If the code causes an error, explain why.

-    An error will occur since finalPrice is only defined inside the for loop, we cannot access it outside for loop.
+    Since the console.log statement is inside the function and it is in the same scope as where the finalPrice is declared, we are able to access it.
+That means line 14 will print 0.

 #### 8. What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why.

     The function will return the same result as question 4.
 It will calculate the discounted price of each item in the prices array and return it through discounted array.
+It returns [50, 100, 150].

 #### 9. What will happen at line 11 and why?
 If the code causes an error, explain why.